What Preparation Do You Need Before You Start CELTA?

 - Ways to explain concepts and distinguishing meanings

-By this, I don’t mean to read everything and anything on the internet that you can that is related to CELTA.
-Nor should you believe everything you read.
-What I mean is that you should find articles with helpful tips on things like how to pass your CELTA course, how to get a PASS B (or even a PASS A if you are ambitious), and CELTA do’s and don’ts.
+Also, read some articles with helpful tips on things like how to pass your CELTA course, how to get a PASS B (or even a PASS A if you are ambitious), and CELTA do’s and don’ts.
 Here are a few articles to get you started:

 - 7 Tips to Manage CELTA & Other Commitments

 - 10 Tips for Success On Your CELTA Teaching Training Course

 The CELTA course is a particularly intense four-week period in which you practically work non-stop and hardly do anything else than eat, breathe and sleep CELTA.
 Thus, it is important to relax as much as possible and find some measure of inner peace before you start your CELTA course.
 Furthermore, you also want to be as healthy as you can be – I can’t imagine doing the CELTA being or feeling sick.

 Step into the CELTA as you would anything new: have an open mind.
 If you already are a teacher or have strong preconceived opinions about teaching, then try your best to forget everything you know!
 It is important to use prior knowledge and experience to your advantage, but keep in mind that there are many different ways to approach teaching.

 The course itself is hard work.
 If you’ve been out of school for a while, then take a trip down memory lane and recall what it was like to sit in lectures and turn in assignments.
 Especially if you are planning on doing the full-time option, you will be feeling the pressure throughout the course duration.
 The key is to be positive, invest in yourself, and take it as a learning experience that will only help you in the future.

 You maybe also want to check this out: Ten tips for success on a CELTA teacher training course